elastic/kibana/x-pack/plugins/alerting/README.md

 });
 ```

 In the above example, note that the base feature privilege grants users with the `all` role `all` access the rules of the specified rule types but only `read` access to the alerts of the same rule type.
-In order to get `all` access to the alerts of these rule types, the role must grant the `manage_alerts` subfeature privilege.
-Because the `manage_alerts` subfeature privilege has `includeIn` set to `all`, it is _automatically_ included in the `all` feature privilege but can be excluded when the role is defined.
+In order to get `all` access to the alerts of these rule types, the role must grant the `alert_manage` subfeature privilege.
+Because the `alert_manage` subfeature privilege has `includeIn` set to `all`, it is _automatically_ included in the `all` feature privilege but can be excluded when the role is defined.

 This subfeature privilege definition allows for the following granularity: